Welcome

 Program

-The conference programme starts with a welcome reception May 18th at 20:00; and ends Friday May 22nd around lunch time.
-A post symposium tour ending at the Oslo airport; (Gardermoen) will be offered.
-More details to come.
+The conference programme starts with a welcome reception May 18 at 20:00, and ends Friday May 22 around lunch time.
+A post symposium tour ending at Oslo airport, Gardermoen will be offered.
+Check back later for an updated program with invited speakers.

 May 17

-May 17th is the constitution day in Norway, one of our biggest holidays of the year.
+May 17 is the constitution day in Norway which is celebrated every year.
 We suggest you travel to Norway the day before and enjoy the celebration in either Bergen or Oslo.
 There will be big parades and a lot to explore.

-In Lofthus there will be a celebration as well, in a smaller scale.
-During the day, the celebration will be focused around children,whereas in the evening party for the adults is normally organized in the form of a community dance.
+In Lofthus there will be a celebration as well- at a smaller scale and at daytime focused around children.
+A party for the local community is normally organized in the evening with dance.

-If you are eager for athletic challenges, we suggest joining the celebration of May 17th at Finse with a cross-country ski trip on the glacier Hardangerjøkulen.
+If you are eager on challenges we suggest joining the celebration of May 17 at Finse with a cross country ski trip on the glacier Hardangerjøkulen.
 Link to the event in 2025: https://www.dnt.no/hytter/betjente/finsehytta/arrangementer/172.-mai

-Daytime May 18th.
-Travel to Lofthus or enjoy the area (see the tab "venue and travel" for alternatives and more information)
+Daytime May 18.
+Travel to Lofthus or enjoy the area (see folder venue and travel for alternatives and information)

 Overview of the preliminary conference programme: